What is the Peppered Moth?

 Peppered moths are also an example of directional selection.
 Directional selection causes a population to move in a particular direction because of individuals each having extreme values of a trait.

 Proximate vs. Ultimate Causation

 Proximate causation is how genetic-development explains a biological function in terms of immediate physiological or environmental factors.
 In other words, the proximate cause is why these specific traits develop.
 In the case of the peppered moth, the proximate cause is genetic.
 The moth has a specific gene that codes for whether they are light or dark colored.
-The moths that are colored so that they have the highest fitness will reproduce and then pass the genes for a specific color to their offspring.
+The moths with a coloration that gives them the highest fitness will reproduce and pass the genes for that color to their offspring.

 Ultimate causation is the evolutionary history behind why a trait evolves.
 In the case of the peppered moth, it was to help the moths blend in.
-Blending in increases their chances of survival and likeliness of reproducing.
-In a specific environment, one wing color may help more moths survive than the other wing color.
+Blending in increases their chances of survival and likeliness of reproducing. depending on the environment, one wing color may help more moths survive than the other wing color.
 Being able to blend in is a significant advantage to the moth.